indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Updating RSA and DH parameters

 A script <b>update\_tmprsadh</b> in cron uses the following openssl commands to pre-generate 2048 bites RSA and DH parameters.
 You can pass --maxbits argument to <b>update\_tmprsadh</b> to generate these with higher bits.
-You can set the environment variable <b>SSL\_BITS</b> to make [tcpclient(1)](https://github.com/indimail/indimail-mta/wiki/tcpclient.1) choose specific bits for the RSA/DH parameters.
-These files are generated in /etc/indimail/certs. <b>update\_rmprsadh</b> is installed to be run by cron if you have installed indimail from Open Build Service.
+You can set the environment variable **SSL_BITS** to make [tcpclient(1)](https://github.com/indimail/indimail-mta/wiki/tcpclient.1) choose specific bits for the RSA/DH parameters.
+These files are generated in <u>/etc/indimail/certs</u>. <b>update\_rmprsadh</b> is installed to be run by cron if you have installed indimail from Open Build Service.

 ```
 cd /etc/indimail/certs